-lights red when errors occur during the data transfer between the RAID controller and the disks
+lights red

-3.4.3 EXTERNAL RAID ARRAY SAS-HDX FOR XT[2]+ SERVER
+when errors occur during the data transfer between the RAID controller and the disks

-The SAS-HDX is a 2RU external disk storage containing up to 24 hot-swappable SAS disks, with a minimum of 5 disks.
-External storage can be used with or without internal storage.
+3.4.3 EXTERNAL RAID ARRAY XT-HDX FOR XT[2] SERVER

-It is connected to the XT[2]+ server via a dedicated SAS cable on the rear panel of the server, provided that the X-ESAS connection module has been placed inside the server.
+The XT-HDX is an external disk storage containing up to 15 SCSI disks.
+It is connected to the XT[2] server via a dedicated SCSI cable on the backplane of the server.